Tom Pendergast: Early years

+Tom Pendergast (wearing a bowler hat) with brother James (wearing vest) in front of their Climax Saloon.

 Thomas Joseph Pendergast, also known to close friends as "TJ", was born in St. Joseph, Missouri.
 Raised as a Catholic, he had nine brothers and sisters.
 The family's name is misspelled as Pendergest in the 1880 census and is listed accordingly.

-In the 1890s, the young Tom Pendergast worked in his older brother James Pendergast's West Bottoms tavern.
+In the 1890s, the young Tom Pendergast worked in his older brother James Pendergast's West Bottoms Climax Saloon.
 The West Bottoms were then an immigrant section of town located at the "bottom" of the bluffs overlooking the Missouri River above which spread the more prosperous sections of Kansas City.
 James Pendergast, an alderman in Kansas City's city council, tutored him in the diversities of the city's political ways and systems and in the strategic advantages of controlling blocs of voters.
 James retired in 1910 and died the next year after he had named Tom as his successor.
 After his brother's death, Tom Pendergast served in the city council until he stepped down in 1916 to focus on consolidating the factions of the Jackson County Democratic Party.

 In 1925 a new city charter was passed that placed the city under the auspices of a city manager picked by a smaller council.
 Though the charter had been intended to free Kansas City of political bossism, Pendergast's candidates were able to win five of the nine seats on the council, allowing Pendergast to gain control of the city government.

 Pendergast married Caroline Snyder in February 1911 and raised three children (two girls and a boy) at their home on 5650 Ward Parkway.
 He was a member of the Knights of Columbus, which used his connection to reach Truman during the 1930s persecution of Catholics and others in Mexico.